-We had to stick with best web design practices and UX secrets to fix a few minor errors in our old site before everything looked perfect.
-In particular, we would have to start fresh with brand new website copy, 301 redirects in place of a new subdomain, a fresh design facelift with original photographs, navigation reorganization, and a few new pages for our portfolio and packages.
+We had to stick with the best web design practices and UX secrets to fix a few minor errors in our old site before everything looked perfect.
+In particular, we would have to start fresh with a brand new website copy, 301 redirects in place of a new subdomain, a fresh design facelift with original photographs, navigation reorganization, and a few new pages for our portfolio and packages.

 One huge problem with building out the new website was deciding on the best way to relocate our blog.
 Our previous blog did not have a proper subdomain, but one of the biggest concerns with making the switch was breaking links and losing SEO ranks.

-Before starting to build out a website you can hope to have a good knowledge base about the customer’s needs and with that knowledge we ask ourselves questions.
+Before starting to build out a website you can hope to have a good knowledge base about the customer’s needs and with that knowledge, we ask ourselves questions.
 Is the client going to maintain the site after we build it?
 How many pages will the website be?
 What kind of special features has the client requested?

 Deciding to design a new website for your business is a huge undertaking.
-You need to plan, strategize, create timelines – all while trying to get your marketing team organized and on the same page.
+You need to plan, strategize, and create timelines – all while trying to get your marketing team organized and on the same page.
 First, designing your own website is not easy.